-Under certain conditions, however, the Issuer may grant loans exceeding 70% of the market value of the mortgaged ship, if the loans are supported by additional high-quality collateral and/or are subject to additional reservations of the Issuer's own funds (additional capital charge), as described below.
+Under certain conditions, however, the Issuer may grant loans exceeding 70% of the market value of the mortgaged vessel, if the loans are supported by additional high-quality collateral and/or are subject to additional reservations of the Issuer's own funds (additional capital charge), as described below.

 Such reservations of own funds are made as a deduction from the Tier 1 capital (described and defined under Clause 4.8.2) of the Capital Centre A or in the Institute in General (as the case may be) in connection with the statement of capital.
 The deduction equals the amount of the loan in question that exceeds 70% of the market value of the mortgaged vessel(s) at the time of calculation.
-The calculation of the additional reservations of own funds is made on the basis of independent broker assessments of the market value of the mortgaged ship.